BrandonTreeTLC/BrandonTreeTLC/README.md

 Don't mind my corner of nick nack programs im posting, you never know what you might find!
 Im  just having fun on the internet

 Expect odd creativities, interesting posts, and plenty of fun!
 Computers used to be fun and exciting, and I intend to keep it that way!
-Please PLEASE do not be afraid to post some comments, and let me know what you think about my work, I want to improve, and I would LOVE to here from any fans of my work if it has helped you!
+Please PLEASE do not be afraid to post some comments, and let me know what you think about my work, I want to improve, and I would LOVE to hear from any fans of my work if it has helped you!
 It is because of you guys that I enjoy this!

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=brandontreetlc&label=Profile%20views&color=0e75b6&style=flat" alt="brandontreetlc" /> </p>